gviot/nadis/README.md

 The redis protocol is pretty simple so I decided to start an experiment to find out if a faster driver would be worth implementing.
 The results so far are very encouraging so I decided to continue this project and open source it.

 This is how nadis is born.
-Nadis stands for "No Allocation REDis driver", although "No Allocation" is not completly true.
+Nadis stands for "No Allocation reDIS driver", although "No Allocation" is not completly true.
 Basically, the only allocations made are when creating a connection or when creating python objects/lists for the request results.

 For IO (this includes serialization and parsing), 2 pre-allocated circular buffers are used for each connection.